-The Rural System comprises the majority of the region's land base and is home to approximately 8% of Durham's population (54,000 residents).
-With over 12,000 hectares of Durham in production, agriculture is one of the largest primary goods producing sectors within the region.
+The Rural System comprises the majority of the region's land base and houses approximately 8% of Durham's population (54,000 residents).
+With over 12,000 hectares of Durham in production, agriculture is one of the largest primary goods producing sectors within the Region.